specta-rs/tauri2/TAURI_PROPOSAL.md

 ## Specta v2 is in beta

 Right now Specta v2 is being released under `2.0.0-rc.x` releases.
-I am not 100% sure that the current API surface will not need breaking changes and i'm not going to be doing the full release until i'm dead sure this can be the last major Specta release.
+I am not 100% sure that the current API surface will not need breaking changes and as such i'm not going to be doing a full release until i'm dead sure this can be the last major Specta release.

-However, even though this is the case I think it's safe for Tauri to implement a Specta feature right now.
+Even though this is the case I think it's still safe for Tauri to implement a Specta feature right now.

 ## Semver and caret

-If Tauri were to depend on Specta version `^2.0.0-rc.9` it will match all future release candidates and the final release.
+If Tauri were to depend on Specta version `^2.0.0-rc.9` it will match all future release candidates *and* the final release.

 As long as Specta maintains the following guarantees, Tauri will be able to maintain semver: